-Addressing systemic issues
+Addressing systemic issues 1.
+Key messages and recommendations

-he global economy is facing heightened risks and financial volatility, with global growth likely to have peaked, as discussed in chapter 1.
+The global economy is facing heightened risks and financial volatility, with global growth likely to have peaked, as discussed in chapter 1.
 Geopolitical factors, trade disputes, financial market volatility and non-economic factors, such as climate change, risk further impeding growth, stability, and development, as well as worsening poverty, inequality and vulnerabilities.
 There is increased urgency to address the systemic economic and financial risks and architectural gaps that threaten implementation of 2030 Agenda for Sustainable Development.